QtExcel/QXlsx/README.md

 ## Contacts
 * Leave me a issue. https://github.com/j2doll/QXlsx/issues
 * Hi!
-I'm j2doll.
+I'm j2doll (aka Jay Two).
 My native language is not English and my English is not fluent.
 Please, use EASY English. :-)
 * If you are interested in participating in the project, please contact us by issue.